Arush19/4103-102-OpSys/assignments/Test_One_Addon.md

 ###4.	**Multi-threading**
 It is ability of an Operating system to support multiple, concurrent paths of execution within a single process.

-Example:
+####Example:
-Long running applications like batch jobs
+1. Long running applications like batch jobs

-HTTP/JEE servers/frameworks like vert.x, wildfly, tomcat, jetty uses multithreads along with NIO to achieve high throughput.
+2.HTTP/JEE servers/frameworks like vert.x, wildfly, tomcat, jetty uses multithreads along with NIO to achieve high throughput.

-Computer games, exemplery multi-threaded processing.
+3.Computer games, exemplery multi-threaded processing.

 ##Review Questions From Chapters 3
 ###1.	**Instruction trace**